Collederas/build-bridge/README.md

 ## Testing

 The project wishfully integrates pytest and a test folder.
 It was used early in development and quickly abandoned.
-If the app will grow, this will become a main TODO.
+If the app will grow, this will become a main TODO but it will require heavy de-coupling of views (widgets and dialogs) from business logic and db access.